 NOTE: The NAEP grade 8 mathematics scale ranges from 0 to 500.
 Achievement levels correspond to the following points on the NAEP mathematics scales: below Basic, 261 or lower; Basic, 262-298; Proficient, 299-332; and Advanced, 333 and above.
+At or above Basic includes Basic, Proficient, and Advanced.
+At or above Proficient includes Proficient and Advanced.
 Detail may not sum to totals because of rounding.
+All differences were calculated and tested using unrounded numbers.